-City staff finds that the Bills House is representative of the distinguishing characteristics of the Queen Anne architectural style inherently valuable for the study of a period and of the style, but that the addition of the aluminum siding has compromised its ability to convey its architectural significance.
-Although the eight communities listed above all have at least one individually listed local landmark with non-original siding, they either were not listed for their architectural significance or the designation was owner supported and the building retained much of the original detailing.

-d) Notable work of a master builder, designer, architect or artist whose individual genius has influenced an area.
+City staff find that the Bills House is representative of the distinguishing characteristics of the Queen Anne architectural style inherently valuable for the study of a period and of the style, but that the addition of the aluminum siding has compromised its ability to convey its architectural significance.
+The second part of this criterion deals with integrity-the ability of the house to convey its significance.
+Although the building form and massing remain, the Bills House has been covered in wide aluminum siding, thereby obscuring the original wall materials and inhibiting the ability of the building from communicating its historic character. d) Notable work of a master builder, designer, architect or artist whose individual genius has influenced an area.